PierreMarchand20/personal_webpage/content/post/2022_CTCW_2_git/index.md

 - making the history's repository/tree as flat as possible.
 This makes it easier to navigate between commits,
 - avoiding situations with diverging branches, and thus, limiting the risks of breaking your code.

 And, they usually rely on one of the two following git operations, if not both: `git merge` and `git rebase`.
-Both commands allow to merge two branches, but the outcome is different as we will see.
+Both commands allow merging two branches, but the outcome is different as we will see.

 #### Merge